rothos/choice/index.md

 In all interchange, there is to be maintained continuity.
 Where one has been deeply affected, that one may effect deeply; not to diminish or to escalate, but to change.
 Such changes are best and most effectively realized when enabling the realization of the deepest dreams of all involved.

-To sustain the integrity of self, be conscious of an choose the level of intensity of interaction with a world.
+To sustain the integrity of self, be conscious of and choose the level of intensity of interaction with a world.
 Be sure to choose the time of the best usage of intensity and of one's own involvement with it.

 One can only make one's own choices.
 One can only accept what is in one's own experience.